antisage/Exercises/C/Learn-C-The-Hard-Way/Ex0-10/README.md

     Declared with float or double depending on how big they need to be, printed with %f.(%lf for double) Character
-    Declared with char, written with a ' character around the char, printed with %c.
+    Declared with char, written with a ' character around the char, printed with %c. chars are encoded in ASCII so they can be used (probably mistakenly) as a number.
 String (Array of Characters)
     Declared with char name[], written with " characters, printed with %s.
 ```